 Liverpool FC Biggest Wins

 Here are Liverpool’s top 5 wins

-5. 7-0 vs Tottenham Hotspur, Maribor and Spartak Moscow
+5. 7-0 vs Manchester United, Tottenham Hotspur, Maribor and Spartak Moscow

-Liverpool have won 7-0 against three teams.
+Liverpool have won 7-0 against four teams.
 The first of these instances came on October 2, 1978.
 Liverpool faced a strong Tottenham side who had the likes of Ardiles and Hodde among others.

 Kenny Dalglish opened the scoring after just 8 minutes before adding a second 12 minutes later.
 Ray Kennedy added a third in the 28th minute before substitute David Johnson scored twice within 10 minutes to make the score 5-0 to Liverpool.